State of the Union: Fact‑check preview ahead of President Trump's address

 Here’s a preview and fact check of several topics Trump is expected to address during his address:

 Trump often says the U.S. is now "the hottest country anywhere in the world" after years as a "dead country."
-The economy was far from "dead" when he returned to office, though it has generally performed well in his second term after a rocky start.
+The economy was far from "dead" when he returned to office, though it has generally performed well in his second term after a rocky start, the Associated Press reports.

 In 2024, Biden’s final year in office, U.S. GDP grew 2.8%, faster than any major economy except Spain, and posted solid gains from 2021 through 2023.